My Strange Addiction

 My Strange Addiction is an American documentary television series that premiered on TLC on December 29, 2010.
 The pilot was broadcast on May 5, 2010.
 The series focuses on people with unusual compulsive behaviors.
 These range from eating specific non-food items to ritualistic daily activities to bizarre personal fixations or beliefs.

 Premise

 Despite the title of the show, few of the show's subjects have what would medically be classified as true addiction, neither conventional (substance-related) nor behavioral.
 Rather, the cause of their behavior varies and may include a variety of psychiatric diagnosis.
 Examples of disorders on the show are: obsessive-compulsive disorder, pica, paraphilia, schizophrenia, psychosis, Alzheimer's disease, exercise bulimia, trichotillomania, body dysmorphic disorder, dermatillomania, and object sexuality.
-Many of these "addictions" could be considered harmful.
+Many of the behaviors shown are harmful.